 Department Overview: Accounting Technology has a broad focus that emphasizes the skills required for a successful career in accounting or bookkeeping.
-Students take a variety of courses in subjects such as financial accounting, payroll accounting, tax accounting, and managerial accounting.
-Students also become proficient with several computer accounting systems.
-Select courses are available through distance learning.
+Students take a variety of courses in subjects such as financial accounting, and payroll accounting.
+Students also become proficient with a computer accounting systems.
+All courses are available through distance learning.
 The Accounting Technology curriculum is reviewed by an advisory board composed of local and regional industry members.

-- Program completers will demonstrate technical competency in core ability and related instruction curriculum components. - Student and employer satisfaction will reflect a high degree of selfesteem, self-confidence and the potential to grow within that job or business. - Students completing the AAS degree will become employed in a living wage job, with benefits.
+- Program completers will demonstrate technical competency in core ability and related instruction curriculum components. - Student and employer satisfaction will reflect a high degree of self-esteem, self-confidence and the potential to grow within that job or business. - Students completing the AAS degree will become employed in a living wage job, with benefits.